 Activity Use

 One of the most important factors of a GPS watch is its performance during activities.
-This includes items like the data screens, how the screen looks during different lighting conditions, or the usage of lap buttons or touch screens.
-Previously, this topic was hidden in multiple different metrics, but our readers made it clear this was important to them.
-We also looked at the various other features found in activity modes, such as navigation features, media controls, and sport modes.
-We tested all of this during a variety of activities, most specifically trail running, kayaking, climbing, skiing, and backpacking.
+This includes items like the data screens, how the screen looks during different lighting conditions, and the usage of lap buttons or touch screens.
+We also look at the various other features found in activity modes, such as navigation features, media controls, and sport modes.
+We tested all of this during a variety of activities, most specifically trail running, road running, climbing, skiing, and backpacking.
 This metric should be an easy way to determine which watch performs the best during an activity.

 Everyday Use